The Raspberry Pi runs a custom operating system named FarmBot OS, allowing FarmBot to:

 FarmBot OS will not work with microSD cards larger than 32GB in capacity.
 Please use the microSD card provided with your FarmBot kit.

-WRITE.
-Your computer may ask you for permision to perform this action.
+A final warning popup will be shown.
+Proceed to write the OS to the microSD card.
+Your computer may ask you for permission to perform this action.
 Once permission is granted, Raspberry Pi Imager will write FarmBot OS to the microSD card and then verify the installation.
 The process will take approximately 1 minute.

 After completing, you may remove the microSD card from your computer and close Raspberry Pi Imager.